tpturjo/Stock-Trading-Game/README.md

 The application uses a Model-View-Controller (MVC) architecture:

 - Model: Defines the data structure and database operations.
 Models include User, Portfolio, and Game.
-- View: Not implemented yet. will be on final submission
+- View: Not implemented yet. will be on final submission.
+Right now unit test intrects with the app.
 - Controller: Handles the application logic, interacts with models to process incoming data, and responds to client requests.
 Controllers are divided into users (users.js), portfolios (portfolios.js), and games (game.js).

 ## API/HTTP Requests & Services